mackiea/ExternalNabuInterfaceDevice/README.md

 | 30 | -12V Rail |

 # Concerns
 - The board is anchored to the NABU box by 2 bolts.
 There is no reinforcement for the RS-232 connector.
 There is a concern that over time the stress of plugging & unplugging the connector will cause the PCB to crack from the forces required.
 PCBs ordered should have a composition and thickness as high as can be reasonably ordered (don't cheap out).
 Alternatively, a non-conducting reinforcement bar can be layered behind the PCB, connecting to the aforementioned bolts, but able to absorb the strain imparted by connecting a DB-25 connector.
+- The DB-25 connector, in general, is used in serial and parallel applications.
+None are compatible with ENID.
+Attempting to connect this to a serial or parallel device will very possibly cause some magic smoke to spew out.
+However, this is designed to be a springboard to add adapters to connect to various devices using new or existing PCBs or microcontrollers.

 # More information
 http://www.nabu.ca